madjaqk/lexo/ROADMAP.md

 ### Puzzle Generation
 - Server selects 4 valid words from a curated "common words" list
-- Extracts exactly 18 tiles from these words to ensure winnability
+- A script generates puzzles ahead of time and stores them in a persistent database
-- Uses date-based seeding (UTC/server time) for consistent daily puzzles
+- It extracts exactly 18 tiles from these words to ensure winnability
 - Server's solution becomes the "target score" that players try to beat

 ### Word Validation
 - Use a comprehensive word list (assume provided) for validation - should include plurals, verb forms, no proper nouns
 - Separate smaller "common words" list for puzzle generation
-- Words only count if placed in correct length position
+- Words only count if placed in the correct length position

 ## Technical Requirements

 ### Frontend (React/Next.js)
 - Drag-and-drop tile interface
 - Four word "racks" with visual length indicators
-- Real-time word validation and scoring display
+- Real-time word validation and scoring display (client-side)
 - Timer display
 - Responsive design for mobile/desktop

 ### Backend
-- Express.js or Python (Flask/FastAPI) - your choice
+- Python (FastAPI) with an SQLite database
-- RESTful API endpoints for puzzle data and validation
+- RESTful API for serving puzzle data and game configuration
-- Date-based puzzle generation using seeded randomization
+- Puzzles generated and stored in a persistent database
-- Session/cookie-based play tracking (no user accounts needed for MVP)
+- Play limiting remains client-side via localStorage

 ### User Experience
 - Visual feedback for valid/invalid words